 I’ve used WordPress going on 14+ years now.
 It’s awesome, and I couldn’t imagine myself working with anything else.
 However, just like with every platform, there are ways to form what I call “good and safe” habits.
 Today I want to discuss a little bit about updating WordPress plugins and themes and why I typically recommend users to wait before updating to the shiny new version.

 Trust me, this will cause you less stress in the long run. 😉

 Wait to update WordPress plugins and themes

 What happens when a developer accidentally pushes out bad code?
 Well, for one, it can take down your entire site.
 Or it can simply break other functionality that you might not even realize until later.
-Here are a couple examples on plugins that I actually use that had issues this very month.
-I by no means want to single anyone out here, as it happens throughout the entire WordPress marketplace.
+Here are a couple of examples of plugins that I use that have had issues.
+I don’t want to single anyone out here, as it happens throughout the entire WordPress marketplace.

 This first plugin introduced some bad code that would actually freeze the media library. 😦